jerling2/project-2/README.md

 ```shell
 docker-compose build
 ```
-5. **Run the Docker Container:** Run the Docker container and launch the application with the following command:
+5. **Run the Docker Container:** Run the docker container and launch the application with the following command:
 ``` shell
 docker-compose up -d
 ```